-Congress should act promptly to provide \$52 billion in funding for the CHIPS for America Act and enact a 25% investment tax credit for semiconductor manufacturing and design (FABS Act):

-A holistic, integrated strategy for U.S. semiconductor leadership
+Congress should promptly enact bipartisan competitiveness legislation that (1) provides \$52 billion in funding for the CHIPS for America Act to strengthen U.S. chip research, design, and manufacturing and (2) includes a 25% investment tax credit for semiconductor manufacturing and design (as called for in the FABS Act).
+These initiatives are part of a holistic, integrated strategy for U.S. semiconductor leadership.